 • She’s straight as an arrow when she talks to her friends.

-Other ways to say: Very honest, truthful
+Other ways to say: Very honest, truthful, direct

 2. Cupid’s arrow

-Example Sentence:
+Example Sentences:

 • When Jake saw Mia, Cupid’s arrow struck him.